Simsz/Discord-SteamBan-Notifier/README.md

 - `activitiesSwitchDelay`
 - - Type: Integer
 - - Description: Amount of milliseconds to wait before switching between activities
+- `account`
+- - Type: Object
+- - Description: `username`, `password` and optional `sharedSecret` keys for your Steam Account with a full version of CSGO
 - `maintenance`
 - - Type: Boolean
 - - Description: Enables maintenance mode and only allows the owner to interact with the bot